hightechif/hightechif/README.md

 - 😄 Pronouns: ...
 <a href="https://stackoverflow.com/users/13586637/ridhan-fadhilah" target="_blank"><img src="https://cdn2.iconfinder.com/data/icons/social-icons-color/512/stackoverflow-512.png" height="30"></a> &nbsp;
 -->
+I'm having interest in Web Development, Data Engineering, Machine Learning, and  Data Science.
+I love to learn something new.
+I'm open to discussion and collaboration.
+Please reach me if you have something to discuss.
 - 🌱 I’m currently learning Back-End Engineering on [Codecademy](https://www.codecademy.com/profiles/ridhanf) and [freeCodeCamp](https://www.freecodecamp.org/ridhanf), and I'm also learning Data Science on [Kaggle](https://www.kaggle.com/ridhanf).
 - 👯 I’m looking to collaborate on Web Development using JavaScript and Node.js
 - 🥅 2021 Goals: Work as a Back-End Engineer and Contribute more to Open Source projects